Allocation Assist

 • Medical clearance certificate (blood test and chest x-ray) for spouse and children above 18

-• Copy of your employment contract
+• copy of your employment contract

 • Salary certificate from your employer

-• Last 3 months bank statements
+• The last 3 months’ bank statements

 • Original registered tenancy contract

-• Latest utility bill
+• latest utility bill

-(See earlier note on translation and attestation of documents)
+(See earlier note on translation and attestation of documents.)

 You will need to pay the relevant fees to sponsor your family members.
 Depending on the nature of your contract, some employers may reimburse these expenses.